Have you ever noticed that success in business, life, and leadership has so much to do with overcoming fear of failure?

 The tough truth to face is that all influence is allowed in.

-It doesn’t get locked into our brain unless we let it.
+It doesn’t get locked into our brains unless we let it.
 Until we choose to believe it, it’s just a suggestion.

 For me, knowing I have a say about the influence I allow in, who I spend time with, and that we can learn how to be less fearful is freeing!

-This means success is rooted in the quality of our decisions, and great decisions are made with great perspective.
+Every decision we make either moves us closer to success in life or further away from it.
+This means success is rooted in the quality of our decisions and great decisions are made with great perspective.

-Here are 9 questions to ask yourself to gain perspective and overcome fear of failure.
+Here are 9 questions to ask yourself to gain perspective and overcome the fear of failure.